Arts and Humanities Research Council

 I have been PI or Co-I on AHRC and ESRC research projects, have been awarded a Fulbright All Disciplines scholarship for 2022-23.
 I have contributed to a number of Parliamentary Inquiries, such as the House of Lords Select Committee on the Rural Economy “Time for a Strategy for the Local Economy”, and the House of Commons Environmental Audit Committee’s “Fixing Fashion: Clothing, Consumption, and Sustainability” and "Green Jobs" reports.
 I am invited to present my research internationally in both policy and academic settings, including the European Union Committee of the Regions (with the European Association for Local Democracy), The European Parliament (with the European Free Alliance), the University of California Berkeley, the Virginia Tech Office for Economic Development, Feile Belfast, the National Association of Local Councils, and the Ministry for Housing, Communities, and Local Government.

-I am co-director of the Institute of Cornish Studies, a former trustee of the Political Studies Association, co-convenor of the PSA Local Government and Politics specialist group, and help to coordinate the Creative Exchange, a UoE programme which brings together artists and researchers to develop joint projects.
-I have been interviewed by local, national and international media, including BBC Sunday Politics, The Guardian, and the Australian Broadcasting Corporation.
+I am co-director of the Institute of Cornish Studies, a former trustee of the Political Studies Association, co-convenor of the PSA Local Government and Politics specialist group, and help to coordinate EdgeNet, a Regional Studies Association network which explores questions of peripheral and rural development.
+I have been interviewed by local, national and international media (TV, print and radio), including the BBC, NPR, The Guardian, and the Australian Broadcasting Corporation.
 Follow me on Twitter on @JoanieWillett

 My work explores questions ranging from regional development, careers education, and the politics of sustainable clothing.
 I link these through my theoretical approach, which follows the ontological perspective of complex adaptive systems and uses affective assemblages as a way to trace attitudes, beliefs, emotions, institutions and practices.
 Methodolgically, I am interested in embodied and performative approaches and find arts-based tools helpful for generating rich conversations.
 In my book, Affective Assemblages and Local Economies I have explored what lessons we might learn for regional development if we view regions through the lens of complex adaptive systems, drawing on ethnographic fieldwork in the UK and USA.
 This stems from an ongoing interest in understanding how regional development can be made more equitable, and people in regions can be best supported to adapt to changes in local economies.
 This has important implications for Levelling Up.